dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 Problem: if data suggests a course of action vested interests don't want to take, how can it still be taken?

 Heard this session was one of the most interactive of the conference.
 He discussed a case where data implied a hard decision needed to be made, with a lot of stakeholders on both sides.
-His process of handling the situations sounds nuanced and he shares a lot of lessons learned.
+His process of handling these situations sounds nuanced and he shares a lot of lessons learned from this work.

 I like this simple layout of costs and benefits of action and no action - takes some of the emotion out of it and lays all cards on the table.

 ![cost benefit](/images/decision01.png "making a tough decision based on data")